 Naturally, the eye doctor didn’t have the exact price off the top of his head.
 He said they would be “around $200.”
 Okay, that sounded reasonable.
 But how much for only 6 months worth?
 That would be $125.
-That appealed to me much more, since hopefully my work benefits will have kicked in my then, meaning my next set would have been essentially free.
-So I requested 6 months worth.
+That appealed to me much more, since hopefully, my work benefits will have kicked in by then, meaning my next set would have been essentially free.
+So I requested 6 months’ worth.

 And then, they reminded me to be extra diligent not to wear them longer than the recommended 30 days and to come back for a follow-up exam in three months.
 Guess who isn’t doing either of those things?

 What I’d do differently: I’d avoid the eye place as much as possible.
 You think, as a doctor, that the optometrist is recommending things for your own good.
 This is not the case.
 Remember that the next time you step foot in the glasses shop.

 I spent $50 more for the contacts than I would have online.
 Add the $99